 1. Heat grill to 425 degrees.
 Clean and oil grates with cloth.
 Remove beef from any packaging and sprinkle heavily on all sides with salt and pepper.

 2. Place meat on grill and cook first side for 5 minutes, flip over and cook other side 5 minutes.
-Roll meat on its side and cook for 4 minutes and repeat on remaining side, the meat should register about 120 degrees.
+Roll meat on its side and cook for 4 minutes and repeat on remaining side (meat should register about 120 degrees).
 Remove meat from grill and place on a cutting board.
 Let rest for 10 minutes.

-3. Slice tomatoes in half and place on a platter or in a covered container to take to a party or picnic.
+3. Slice tomatoes in half and place on a platter.
 Drizzle with vinegar and oil and lightly dust with salt and pepper.

 4. Slice beef and place over tomatoes.
 Sprinkle with parsley and basil leaves.
-Serve immediately or allow to cool completely before covering.
+Serve immediately, or allow to cool completely before serving.
 Enjoy!